 NORMAN PILUKE.
 Artist.
 Photographer.
 Darkroom Printer.
 Digital Printer.
 Framer.
+Traveller.
 That is his story.

-Norman Piluke, was born in 1930 in Toronto, Canada.
+Norman Piluke, October 14, 1930 - June 6, 2018 Toronto, Canada.
 He began his working life in the sheet metal industry with his father.
 He studied Sheet Metal at Ryerson Polytechnic College.
 Subsequently, he proceeded to manage his own successful contracting business.
 At the same time, Norman, the artist, was satisfying his artistic cravings in, painting and photography.

 In 1980, photography and darkroom printing became a serious venture.
 He exhibited in art shows and in the Toronto Camera Club.
 And in 1987 the Norman Piluke Photo Gallery was established in Toronto.